Susmitha2007/5a_Create_Socket_for_HTTP_for_webpage_upload_and_download/README.md

 # 5a_Create_Socket_for_HTTP_for_webpage_upload_and_download

-Developed by:Nara Guna Susmitha
+Developed by: Nara Guna Susmitha

-Register Number:212224230176
+Register Number: 212224230176

 ## AIM :